LouisLiron/Stocks-Data-Analysis/README.md

 ## Description

 This project performs data analysis on the stock price action of several large-cap companies over a specific time period.
 The EDA uses the pandas, numpy, and matplotlib.pyplot packages to load the data, clean it, and visualize it.
-The results of the EDA are available in the Stock EDA Python Syntax File.
+The results of the EDA are available in the Stocks-Exploratory-Analysis-Python.ipynb File.

 ## Variables
 - Ticker: The stock symbol, such as "AAPL" for Apple Inc.